Design, Build & Test Rocket Engines with This Revolutionary Simulator

 Learn Rocket Science

-Here are some books I love to start you on your rocket journey.
-Perhaps you will build a rocket with your own hands someday.
+Here are some books I love to get you started on your rocket journey.
+Maybe one day you will build a rocket with your own hands.